 Solvent-based cleaning fluids contain toxic substances.
 They must never be released into the environment and must be disposed of by a waste management company.
-Responsibility of the owner
+Responsibility of the owner > Hazards caused by media

 Lubricants

 Lubricants such as greases and oils contain toxic substances.
 They must never be released into the environment and must be disposed of by a waste management company.